uditgt/uditgt/README.md

 📫 Best way to reach me is through [LinkedIn](https://www.linkedin.com/in/uditgt/).
 🌱 I enjoy figuring our new tools and tech.
-At present, I'm learning [Docker](https://www.docker.com/), Automation using Python and Blockchain programming.
+At present, I'm learning [Docker](https://www.docker.com/), Python CLI automation and Blockchain programming.
-⚡ I'm love hiking and am a proud graduate from UCLA Anderson.
+⚡ I love hiking and am a proud graduate from UCLA Anderson.
 Go Bruins!

 <!--
 **uditgt/uditgt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.